Abdul Wahid Omar: 2013–2016: Minister in the Prime Minister's Department

 Abdul Wahid was appointed a Minister in the Prime Minister's Department in charge of Economic Planning on 5 June 2013.
-He oversees a number of government agencies such as Economic Planning Unit, Public-Private Partnership Unit (UKAS), Department of Statistics, Ekuiti Nasional Berhad (EKUINAS) and Talent Corporation (TALENCORP), TERAJU and Yayasan Pendidikan Peneraju Bumiputera.
+He oversaw a number of government agencies such as Economic Planning Unit, Public-Private Partnership Unit (UKAS), Department of Statistics, Ekuiti Nasional Berhad (EKUINAS) and Talent Corporation (TALENCORP), TERAJU and Yayasan Pendidikan Peneraju Bumiputera.

-In a statement, Abdul Wahid admitted that being appointed (non-elected) one of the Ministers in the Prime Minister's Department is a humbling experience for him.
-He pledged that he will do everything in his power to help Malaysia in achieving the vision 2020 vision.
-He stated that he will use his vast banking experience to help Malaysia by applying it in his department.
+In a statement, Abdul Wahid said that being appointed one of the Ministers in the Prime Minister's Department was humbling and pledged to use his banking experience to help Malaysia.

 He was a member of the Board of Directors of Malaysia Healthcare Travel Council, Council member of East Coast Economic Region Development Council (ECERDC), Northern Corridor Implementation Authority (NCIA), Council Member of Aerospace Malaysia, board member of Yayasan Peneraju Pendidikan Bumiputera and Chairman of Investment Committee of Innovation Agency of Malaysia.

 2016–2018: Permodalan Nasional Berhad

 He was appointed Group Chairman of Permodalan Nasional Berhad (PNB) on 1 August 2016 following the completion of his term as a Senator and Minister in the Prime Minister's Department.
 Under his leadership, PNB increased its syariah-compliant investment and financing product with the goal for Malaysia to be the centre of global Islamic banking.

 On 29 June 2018, his resignation as the Group Chairman was confirmed by PNB and Malaysia's former Bank Governor Zeti Akhtar Aziz was announced to succeed his position.